clij/clij2/reference.md

 Image source, Image destination, Number radiusX, Number radiusY

 Parameters (Java):
-ClearCLImage arg1, ClearCLImage arg2, Integer arg3, Integer arg4

-<a name="minimumSliceBySliceSphere"></a>
-## minimumSliceBySliceSphere'

-Computes the local minimum of a pixels ellipsoidal 2D neighborhood in an image stack slice by slice.
-The ellipses size is specified by its half-width and half-height (radius).

-This filter is applied slice by slice in 2D.

-Parameters (macro):
-Image source, Image destination, Number radiusX, Number radiusY

-Parameters (Java):
 ClearCLBuffer arg1, ClearCLBuffer arg2, Integer arg3, Integer arg4

-<a name="minimumSphere"></a>
-## minimumSphere'

-Computes the local minimum of a pixels rectangular neighborhood.
-The rectangles size is specified by its half-width and half-height (radius).

-Parameters (macro):
-Image source, Image destination, Number radiusX, Number radiusY

-Parameters (Java):
-ClearCLBuffer arg1, ClearCLBuffer arg2, Integer arg3, Integer arg4, Integer arg5

-<a name="minimumSphere"></a>
-## minimumSphere'

-Computes the local minimum of a pixels rectangular neighborhood.
-The rectangles size is specified by its half-width and half-height (radius).

-Parameters (macro):
-Image source, Image destination, Number radiusX, Number radiusY

-Parameters (Java):
-ClearCLImage arg1, ClearCLImage arg2, Integer arg3, Integer arg4

 <a name="minimumSphere"></a>
 ## minimumSphere'